Payton Crawford: North Carolina Courage

-On August 30, 2025, the Thorns traded Linnehan to the North Carolina Courage in exchange for $48,000 in intra-league transfer funds.
+On August 30, 2025, the Thorns traded Crawford to the North Carolina Courage in exchange for $48,000 in intra-league transfer funds.
 North Carolina signed her to a new contract through 2027 with a mutual option for 2028.
-The following day, Linnehan made her club debut, coming on as a second-half substitute for Tyler Lussi in a 2–0 loss to the Kansas City Current.
+The following day, she made her club debut, coming on as a second-half substitute for Tyler Lussi in a 2–0 loss to the Kansas City Current.
 On September 13, she recorded her first Courage start and first assist in a 2–1 win over Angel City FC.

 International career

-Linnehan played on the United States national under-15, under-17 and under-23 teams.
+Crawford played on the United States national under-15, under-17 and under-23 teams.
 She won the Golden Boot of the 2016 CONCACAF Girls' U-15 Championship as the top scorer of the tournament.

+Personal life

+Crawford got engaged to baseball player Reggie Crawford in January 2026.
+They married in April 2026.